Notre Dame – Sienna School of Marbel: History

 Every year, the school is participating in campus journalism.
 In school year 2007-2008 14 of ND-SSM's high school journalists and 13 grade school writers, all members of the official student publication—The Veritas—competed in the Regional Schools Press Conference (RSPC) in M’lang, Cotabato Province last December 5 to 7, 2007.
 All 27 students and pupils contested in individual writing events alongside at least 150 other competitors from school all over Region XII.
 It was a stiff competition among the best student writers and only two out of the top ten awardees made it to the National Schools Press Conference (NSSPC) 2008 in Koronadal City.
 6th grader, Sweetzel Marmonejo got 3rd place and Joyce Dyan Fulgencion a 4th year student got 1st place in their individual event and managed a bid in the National Secondary Schools Press Conference (NSSPC) in February 2008.
 Another important pride to the school is the ND-SSM Drum and Lyre Corps.
 The group proved its best on top of all others for five consecutive years.
 The latest was the championship trophy they grabbed away from six other schools during the T'nalak Festival on July 14, 2004.
 They also actively participated during the 2004 Grand Alumni Homecoming and other city and provincial celebrations.
 The drum and lyre corps got the Championship award on July 18, 2007, during the T’nalak Festival of our Province, South Cotabato.
 Many of this year's activities participated by ND-SSM got trophies and medals as shown in record of curricular and co-curricular activities.

-The ND-SSM personnel and student choir under the supervision of Mr. Richy Dauz as trainer and moderator of the Choir Club had been doing very well in service every Sunday Church masses and other religious celebrations.
+The ND-SSM personnel and student choir was supervised by Richy Dauz, who served as its trainer and moderator.
+The choir performed at Sunday Masses and other religious celebrations.

 The Mother Francisca Outreach Center also include in its highlights the putting up of the Day Care Center at the urban poor relocation area in San Isidro.
 The MFCAC staffs have been very successful in helping the handicapped members of the beneficiary community with the help of students, personnel, alumni and parents.
 The school has availed ESC slots from DepEd for the Kindergarten pupils for the Day Care Center.

 ND-SSM Participated and won the DepEd Search for Region XII Private Education Achievers and Quality Award 2008 Category B for Accredited Schools.

 School Year: 2008-2009 marked the opening of the Night High School and school year 2009-2010 the opening of the Sunday High School.
 These programs are handled by the CCDC as one of the Education Programs offered by the Mother Francisca Outreach Center.
 The enrollees of the newly opened courses enjoy educational scholarship sponsored by alumni and benefactors.